Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **Testing**

 - The Navigation bar takes you to the different sections in my website.
-- The arrow top button takes you back to the homepage.
+- The arrow top button takes you back to the homepage and navigation bar.
 - When the visiter switches languages, they see a dutch written portfolio website.
 - At the work section the visitor is able to click on two projects I made for Code Institute.
 The links take you to my github pages.